dccsillag/tap.sh/README.md

 Tap
 ===

-Tap is a tool for easily building your projects (mainly C/C++).
+Tap is a tool for easily building your projects (mainly those written in C/C++).

-Make has its flaws, but it still outshines most other build systems (namely CMake and Meson, which are quite mainstream) in its user interface for us people who make the shell their home -- just run `make`, no need to create a build directory, run some command and _then_ run `make`/`ninja` _in the build directory_.
+Make has its flaws, but it still outshines most other build systems (namely CMake and Meson, which are quite mainstream) in its user interface for us people who make the shell their home -- just run `make`.
+No need to create a build directory, run some command and _then_ run `make`/`ninja` _in the build directory_.

-Tap is a layer of abstraction over the mess that is C/C++ build systems, providing a uniform interface very much like the one provided by `make`.
+So, Tap is a layer of abstraction over the mess that is C/C++ build systems, providing a uniform interface very much like the one provided by `make`.
 See the [Usage](#usage) section for examples.